Sylvester Stallone was rejected 1,500 times when he selling the movie script with himself as “Rocky”

 Quick Tip: Be careful not to instantly get into the typical selling mode.
 Instead have a causal relation and be in touch.
-Use your marketing team in the best possible way in such a situation.
+Redirect this contact to your marketing team.

 - Keep sharing information about their competitors and how they’ve moved on

-- Show them your blog posts/case studies of customers who are into similar business area
+- Show them your blog posts/case studies of customers who are into a similar business area

 - Provide hard data/statistics